 In other words, the more points you try to squeeze out of the game, the harder it is to get through the game.

 In fact, your average per-game final score will be higher when you don't point press.
-That's because you're making it easier to clear more screens and absorb more bonus timers, avoiding the bad luck and difficulty that come with point-pressing... but in runs that have no shot whatsoever at ending up at the kill screen with a seven-figure score.
+That's because you're making it easier to clear more boards and absorb more bonus timers, avoiding the bad luck and difficulty that come with point-pressing... but in runs that have no shot whatsoever at ending up at the kill screen with a seven-figure score.

 That style is fine, maybe even better, for any player who isn't yet good enough to reach a basic kill screen (or who, like me, just enjoys walking through the game for its own sake), but if you want to play among the elite, you have to hustle.